Guest post by R. Kimberly

 Bring your own firewood or charcoal, but only use wood from the area.
 If you bring wood from another area, you may be importing diseases and insects that are not native.

 Proper Plating– The easiest way to enjoy your favorite campfire foods is by stocking up with a stack of paper plates and cups.
-Try switching to reusable plates, cups and cutlery and ditch the straws altogether.
+Try switching to reusable plates, reusable travel drinking and coffee cups, and cutlery and ditch the straws altogether.
 This will save on unnecessary waste and trash.
 Avoid processed foods with a lot of packaging that will produce garbage and opt instead for natural items which are biodegrade.
 Only cook as much as you need to reduce waste.
 Do not leave leftovers for animals to eat–it attracts animals to campsites where they can cause issues for other campers.

 The Energy of the Sun– There are several solar-powered products that can replace many of your essential camping items.
 Lighting and lanterns, chargers, radios and communication devices can all be found with built-in solar panels.
 Letting the sun fuel your trip without the use of electricity or batteries will make a positive impact on the environment.